Designing a Large Kitchen Island

 Just imagine the large square island again...you or someone in your household will need very long arms to reach to the center point of it!

-This is particularly true if you have a large island that is one consistent countertop height.
+This is particularly true if you have a large kitchen island that is one consistent countertop height.
 See images above!

 4. If I have failed to convince you on all other points, then consider this… granite, marble, and other natural stone slabs have size limitations.

 Generally speaking, you can expect granite slabs to be roughly 120″ x 60″.
 Marble slabs are often a little bit smaller.
 Also, keep in mind that the slabs have irregular shapes and edges, which make a certain portion of the length/width unusable.
-Therefore, if you have an island that exceeds the size of a slab, you will require a seam in your natural countertop material…not very attractive.
+Therefore, if you have a large kitchen island that exceeds the size of a slab, you will require a seam in your natural countertop material…not very attractive.

 What size island is too large?
 Well the answer is subjective, of course.
 It depends on many criteria, most importantly of which are the client’s aesthetic preferences and lifestyle.
 While I cannot provide you with a definitive answer, I can provide you with some alternative ideas to help you avoid the negative impact of an ultra-large island.

 · Consider using two smaller islands instead of one large one.
 If your design currently calls for one large square island, then you probably have room to make two smaller islands instead.
 This solution works surprisingly well and I have employed it a number of times with great results.
 With two separate smaller islands, one can avoid the issue of needing to walk around a large obstacle.
 In addition, it creates more accessible cabinetry and defined work zones.
 Here's a round-up of a few of my favorite double island kitchens from around the web.
 Follow my Pinterest board "Kitchens with Two Islands", if you'd like to see more of these in the future.
-(There were surprisingly few of these when I started my research, but I will add to this board in the future as I discover them).

 · Create varying countertop heights so that you avoid the problem of seams in your granite/marble.
 This also has the added benefit of making a large island feel a little less massive.
-The Wentworth Place kitchen that I designed in the photograph below called for a singular long island.
+The Wentworth Place kitchen that I designed in the photograph below called for a singular long kitchen island.
 The client did not want to use different materials to break up the island, so I dropped the base cabinets at each end so that there wouldn’t need to be ugly seams in such a beautiful marble countertop.
 The ends are still high enough to serve as a landing area for pulling things out of the refrigerator or for setting out coffee for guests.

 · Use a wood countertop for your island to avoid any issues with needing to seam material.
 This is a great solution if a client particularly wants to maintain the same height counter for a very large island.
 While granite, marble, and other stone slabs are limited in size, wood counter tops can be ordered in just about any length or width.
 They are composed of individual staves of wood that are alternated, in a similar manner to wood floors.
 So the longer the island, the more staves.
 Wood countertops are stunning when used on an island and generally hold up quite well.
 Many species of wood are available, many of which are excellent around water.
 Most of them are also fairly stain resistant when oiled periodically (about twice a year).
 In general they are very easy to care for and can also be configured as chopping blocks as well.
 Just keep in mind that wood work tops need to be designed differently for chopping blocks.
 A chopping block that will endure all of the knife cuts and scratches uses the end-grain of the wood.
 Personally, I like to make chopping blocks quite thick and use them in very specific areas.
 A wood countertop for other multi-purpose areas is usually the side grain of the wood (see image below from the Julep Lane project).
 This makes for a beautiful island top but you will not want to cut on it because it will show deep scratches (although on a positive note, you can always have it sanded out).
 This is what I usually specify when it will cover most of the island surface.
 It's elegant and timeless.